lambda-dom/SpellRevisions/spell_rev/lib/docs/spl.md

 Return offset of the spell opcodes block.

 note(s):
-* due to the way the opcode block is organized this is the same as the offset of the first casting opcode.
+* due to the way the opcode block is organized this is the same as the offset of the casting opcode block.

 `GET_CASTING_OPCODE_COUNT RET count`